 The Pension Fund or any portion allocated to any fund manager must be well diversified across industry sectors and capitalization ranges.
 No one equity holding shall represent more than 10% of the book value of the aggregate of the Canadian, US or International equity portfolio respectively.
 Policy guidelines have been established to ensure the Pension Plan holds fixed term investments with a credit rating of BB or higher.
 Short-term securities will be limited to those of the highest quality to minimize risk, namely those with a minimum rating of R1.
 The SIP&G outlines the acceptable target asset allocation range to be managed by each manager.
 The manager's asset allocation percentages are monitored quarterly and rebalanced back to the maximum allocation, if necessary.

+As at December 31, 2014, the Plan was not in compliance with the investment guidelines as foreign equities exceeded the allowable range by 3.65% and there was no investment in infrastructure at year end.

-As at December 31, 2013, the Plan was not in compliance with the investment guidelines as Canadian equities exceeded the allowable range by 3.7%, foreign equities exceeded the allowable range by 8.6%, Canadian fixed income was 0.4% below the allowable range and the foreign fixed income was 2.7% below the allowable range.
-In addition, there is no investment in infrastructure at year end.
+As at December 31, 2013, the Plan was not in compliance with the investment guidelines as Canadian equities exceeded the allowable range by 3.7%, foreign equities exceeded the allowable range by 8.6%, Canadian fixed income was 0.4% below the allowable range and the foreign fixed income was 2.7% below the allowable range and there was no investment in infrastructure at year end.